mhaprean/rest-api-blog-ts-express-mongoose/README.md

 ### Features

-* Users can register, login and read articles
+* users can register, login and read articles
+* logged in user can create and update articles
-* User can like an article
+* user can like an article